Skip to content

 1. Navigate to your server's detail page

-3. For each tool, select the action:
+3. For each tool, toggle between:

 • Allow - Executes without approval